AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 Shared memory programs usually parallelize by using multiple threads or processes.
 Processes are individual program executions while threads are basically smaller program executions within a process.
-Slurm reservations for both methods behave similarly: use ``--cpus-per-task=C``
+Processes can launch both subprocesses and threads.
+Slurm reservations for both methods behave similarly.

 Depending on a program, you might have multiple processes (Matlab parallel pool, R parallel-library, Python multiprocessing) or have multiple threads